-Unfortunately, neither PhotoPills nor SkyGuide are available for Android.
-That said, Stellarium Mobile, which is a commercial port of my favorite planetarium software for the computer (stellarium.org), is the absolute best app available on the Android Platform.
-It too uses the skysurvey.org mosaic for representing the Milky Way but it’s lower resolution than the graphics available in SkyGuide.
-One trick if you’re using Stellarium Mobile: open the “Advanced” settings and turn the Milky Way brightness up to about 7.
+Unfortunately, SkyGuide is not available for Android.
+Stellarium Mobile, which is a commercial port of my favorite planetarium software for the computer (stellarium.org), is my favorite sky map app on the Android Platform.
+It too uses the skysurvey.org mosaic for representing the Milky Way but it’s much lower resolution than the graphics available in SkyGuide.
+One trick if you’re using Stellarium Mobile: open the “Advanced” settings and turn up the Milky Way brightness.
 Just like the PhotoPills Augmented Reality mode and SkyGuide, Stellarium Mobile can use your phone’s compass and accelerometers to allow you to see where the Milky Way will be as you reorient your phone.
 Stellarium Mobile is also available for iOS, but again I prefer SkyGuide for iOS devices.

 Last but certainly not least in my list of tools for finding the Milky Way is Stellarium.org.
 It’s an open source desktop computer app available for free on Mac, Linux and Windows.
+There’s even a browser version if you’re using a chromebook.
 It’s the core application that Stellarium Mobile is based on and it’s my personal favorite app for planning on the computer.

 Finding the Milky Way without Tools

 It’s kind of a weird thing to write about how to find the Milky Way because we’re technically in the Milky Way galaxy.
-Every star that you can see in the night sky is technically part of the Milky Way so when I say “How to find the Milky Way,” what I actually mean is “How to find the Milky Way Galactic Plane” or even more specifically, how to find the Milky Way Galactic Center.
-To start, let’s take a look at one of my most recent photographs of the Milky Way:
+Every star that you can see in the night sky is technically part of the Milky Way so when I say “how to find the Milky Way,” what I actually mean is “how to find the Milky Way galactic plane” or even more specifically, “how to find the Milky Way galactic center.”
+To start, let’s take a look at one of my photographs of the Milky Way from Trona Pinnacles, California:

-That really bright part of the Milky Way?
+That really bright part of the Milky Way, right above the lone pinnacle?
 That’s the galactic center, the bright glowing core of our galaxy about which our entire solar system revolves.
 Our sun moves around the core of our galaxy at an estimated one revolution per every 240 million years.
 In this image, the galactic plane extends vertically out of the frame.
-On any dark night, in pretty much any part of the world, it’s almost always possible to see a portion of the galactic plane at some moment of the night.
+On any dark, clear night, in most parts of of the world, it’s almost always possible to see a portion of the galactic plane at some moment of the night.
 The galactic plane can be found arching across some portion of the sky.
 Usually the plane of the galaxy is where most of the stars will be visible in the night sky.
 That’s the part of the sky that we’ll want to photograph.